Appell series: Definitions

+The four series can each be represented as a simple series where the elements are Gaussian hypergeometric functions in terms of y:

+Similar expressions can be obtained upon exchange of the variables x and y and their respective parameters, e.g., c1 and c2 for F4.

 Recurrence relations

 Like the Gauss hypergeometric series 2F1, the Appell double series entail recurrence relations among contiguous functions.
 For example, a basic set of such relations for Appell's F1 is given by:

 Any other relation valid for F1 can be derived from these four.

 Similarly, all recurrence relations for Appell's F3 follow from this set of five:

 Derivatives and differential equations

 For Appell's F1, the following derivatives result from the definition by a double series:

 From its definition, Appell's F1 is further found to satisfy the following system of second-order differential equations: